neuralmagic/sparsify/README.md

 ![Logo](https://drive.google.com/uc?id=1XnlBKpRQdsnLC4IPoiCoihXJNFh8y7OL)

+## Introduction
+🚨 *July 2023: Sparsify's next generation is now in alpha as of version 1.6.0!*

+As of this update, support for [Sparsify's first generation](https://docs.neuralmagic.com/sparsify) has been deprecated.
+We highly recommend you try the alpha to get a sneak peek and influence the product's development process.

+Report UI issues and CLI errors, submit bug reports, and provide general feedback about the product to the team via the [nm-sparsify Slack Channel](https://join.slack.com/t/discuss-neuralmagic/shared_invite/zt-1xkdlzwv9-2rvS6yQcCs7VDNUcWxctnw), or via [GitHub Issues](https://github.com/neuralmagic/sparsify/issues).
+Alpha support is provided through those channels.

+🚨 *Sparsify Alpha Terms and Conditions*

+Sparsify Alpha is a pre-release version of Sparsify that is still in active development.
+The product is not yet ready for production use; APIs and UIs are subject to change.
+There may be bugs in the Alpha version, which we hope to have fixed before Beta and then a general Q3 2023 release.
+The feedback you provide on quality and usability helps us identify issues, fix them, and make Sparsify even better.
+This information is used internally by Neural Magic solely for that purpose.
+It is not shared or used in any other way.

+That being said, there is no cost to use this open-source alpha software.
+We are excited to share this release and hear what you think.
+Thank you in advance for your feedback and interest!

 ## Overview

 Sparsify enables you to accelerate inference without sacrificing accuracy by applying state-of-the-art pruning, quantization, and distillation algorithms to Neural Networks with a simple web app and one-command API calls.